With the largest lake system and one of the longest beaches in the Southern Hemisphere, Gippsland offers some of Victoria’s best touring adventures.

 Go south to Wilsons Promontory

-One of Victoria’s best loved parks, and its largest coastal wilderness area, Wilsons Promontory (locally known as "The Prom") is a 50,000 hectare (124,000 acre) reserve.
-It sticks out from the southernmost tip of mainland Australia in the shape of a hitchhiker’s thumb.
-The Prom is threaded with walking tracks through cool fern gullies and eucalypt forest, and bordered with orange lichen-covered granite boulders and sandy beaches.
-Look out for emus and kangaroos in open country in the north of the park as you drive to Tidal River, the main location for camping or accommodation in cabins, huts or award-winning Wilderness Retreats.
-You'll see brightly plumed rosellas during the day and wombats at night all around Tidal River.
+Victoria's largest coastal wilderness area, Wilsons Promontory (locally known as "The Prom") is a 50,000 hectare (124,000 acre) reserve.
+The Prom is threaded with walking tracks through cool fern gullies and eucalypt forest, and bordered with orange lichen-covered boulders and sandy beaches.
+Look out for emus and kangaroos in the north of the park as you drive to Tidal River, the main location for camping or accommodation in cabins, huts or award-winning Wilderness Retreats.
+You'll see brightly-plumed rosellas during the day and wombats at night all around Tidal River.
 Enjoy the most accessible rainforest in Lilly Pilly Gully or walk to Squeaky Beach, so named because its talcum white sand squeaks underfoot.
 Watch kids ride their boogie boards down Tidal River as you explore the bird-filled wetlands and even catch a movie under the southern night sky at the Tidal River outdoor cinema (Wednesday and Saturday).

 Enjoy gourmet delights in pretty villages